Risk Management

 Risk Management Matrix

-△ Critical Risk
+△ Significant Risk

 △ Emerging Risk:defined as an emerging and external risk that is expected to have a significantly long-term impact on the company's business.